stareat/wahoo-kickr-bike-shift-display/README.md

 # External Display for WAHOO KICKR BIKE SHIFT
-Code is written for LILYGO T-Display-S3 and DIsplays the following Bluetooth Low Energy (BLE) Date:
+Code is written for LILYGO T-Display-S3 and DIsplays the following Bluetooth Low Energy (BLE) data:

 - Gearing ratio (as set in the wahoo app) and what gears you are currently in.
 Information (text and graphic) will update when shifting.
 - Cycling Power Measurement (Watt or Watts Per Kilogram).
 Displayed information can be changed via a button (BOOT) on the device.
 (The rider weight must be set in the code!)